haskell/containers/CONTRIBUTING.md

 #### For Windows users :

 To compile `containers-test`, you need symbolic links to be activated on git.
-To do so on Windows 10 on higher, follow these steps :
+To do so on Windows 10 or higher, follow these steps:

-1. Activate developper mode on in your Windows preferences
+1. Activate developer mode in your Windows preferences
-2. Enable git symlinks : `git config --global core.symlinks true`
+2. Enable git symlinks: `git config --global core.symlinks true`
 3. Clone the repository again once git is properly configured

 ## Sending Pull Requests